 Halloween in New Orleans

-- Halloween, Ghosts, And Voodoo.
-One of the best cities to be in for Halloween Weekend, celebrate Halloween in a city full of ghosts, voodoo legends and spooktacular themed events on October 31, 2016 in New Orleans.
+- Halloween, Ghosts, And Voodoo: Celebrate Halloween in a city full of ghosts, voodoo legends and spooktacular themed events on October 31 in New Orleans.

 The Louisville Zoo Halloween Party

 Known as the “World's Largest Halloween Party,” don't miss the sweetest spectacle as Louisville Zoo celebrates its 36th year.
 From October 12–15, 19–22 and 26–29, the Louisville Zoo magically transforms into a living storybook, which is best suited for kids who want to dress up in their spooky costumes and loves trick-or-treating.

 The Northalsted Halloween Parade is part of the 10 best Halloween Celebrations in the US.
 This year, the 21st parade will run down Halsted, from Belmont to Cornelia Avenue on October 31 at 7:30pm.
 This event is free for all participants.